 Diesel is key to sustainable transport.
 Its high fuel-efficiency, which produces lower carbon dioxide (CO2) emissions, and advanced emission controls make it suitable for achieving CO2 reduction targets and climate change goals.

-According to the Global Carbon Project’s report of 2018, after a stable three-year period, global CO2 emissions are forecast to rise more than 2%.
+According to the Global Carbon Project’s report of 2019, global CO2 emissions are forecast to grow more slowly but are not yet declining.
 This is mostly due to a global increase in the use of fossil fuels.
 Therefore, in order to prevent the negative impacts of climate change, reducing CO2 emissions is a top priority in Europe.

 By signing the Paris Agreement, the EU reaffirmed its commitment to keep the global temperature rise below 2°C compared with the average temperature in pre-industrial times, and to pursue efforts to limit the temperature increase even further to 1.5°C.